lokalise/node-core/CONTRIBUTING.md

 ## Releases

-Releases are done automatically after pull requests are merged.
+* Releases are done automatically after pull requests are merged.
-Please label your PR in accordance with requirements of [SemVer](https://semver.org/) Do not bump version numbers in pull requests.
+* Please label your PR in accordance with requirements of [SemVer](https://semver.org/) ( `major`, `minor` or `patch`), or add `skip-release` label to avoid releasing after merging pull request.
+* Do not bump version numbers in pull requests.

 ## Developer's Certificate of Origin 1.1